Vacheron Constantin history

-In 2007, Vacheron Constantin Metiers d’art “Les Masques” was launched, in which the company featured a miniature reproduction of primitive masks, selecting 12 masks from a private museum, reproducing them in a miniature form and featuring them on the dial centers of its watches.
+In 2007, Vacheron Constantin Metiers d’art “Les Masques” was launched.
+The company featured a miniature reproduction of primitive masks, selecting 12 masks from a private museum, reproducing them in a miniature form, and featuring them on the dial centers of its watches.

-In 2012, ‘Les Univers Infinis’ collection of the Vacheron Constantin Metiers d’art model was launched, in which the company featured tessellation, designing interlocking identical shapes, which was inspired by the Dutch artist’s work, Maurits Cornelis Esche.
+In 2012, the ‘Les Univers Infinis’ collection of the Vacheron Constantin Metiers d’art model was launched.
+The company featured tessellation, designing interlocking identical shapes inspired by the Dutch artist’s work, Maurits Cornelis Esche.

 It’s Vacheron Constantin’s new sports line, which was launched in 2003.

 Vacheron Constantin price range

 You can own a certified pre-owned Vacheron Constantin watch starting from around $4,000.

 The most expensive Vacheron Constantin models can be bought for around $100,000.